-BioSpatial H2O uses crop planting and harvesting data mostly from the US Department of Agriculture (USDA) National Agricultural Statistics Service (NASS) (NASS 2010; Buntin and Cunfer 2013; Bates et al. 2011; Collins et al. 2005) and joins the planting and harvesting dates to the Cligen locations and STATSGO2 mapping units by crop type, and used those as exogenous inputs for calculating the crop coefficients (see the following section).
-The database framework calculates average planting and harvesting date across multiple crops to represent aggregate biofuel crop categories within the model.
+BioSpatial H2O uses crop planting and harvesting data mostly from the USDA National Agricultural Statistics Service (NASS) (NASS 2010; Buntin and Cunfer 2013; Bates et al. 2011; Collins et al. 2005).
+As shown in figure 3, the database joins the planting and harvesting dates to the Cligen locations and STATSGO2 mapping units by crop type, and used those as exogenous inputs for calculating the crop coefficients (see the following section).
+The database framework calculates average planting and harvesting dates across multiple crops to represent aggregate biofuel crop categories within the model.

-BioSpatial H2O datasets are limited in several key respects despite the high resolution.
-The datasets available for operating BioSpatial H2O limit the ability to model crops in regions with intermittent growth and no database is available.
+BioSpatial H2O datasets are limited in several key respects despite their high spatial resolution.
+The limits of these datasets or any other datasets used with BioSpatial H2O should be made explicit when model users present results.
+The datasets available for operating BioSpatial H2O limit the ability to model crops in regions with intermittent growth and where no database is available.
 Another issue is that Cligen climate data are based on a location sampling driven by available stations.
 This contrasts with SSURGO2.1/STATSGO2 data, which are relatively high resolution and completely cover most of the continental United States.
-Cligen station coverage of the United States is relatively complete (i.e., at least a dozen stations in each state), but that does not preclude bias such as from a low sample size.
-Harvest and planting date data is also not as complete as available Cligen stations, so the actual stations in use for each crop category will vary by feedstock.
+Cligen station coverage of the United States is relatively complete (i.e., encompassing at least a dozen stations in each state), but that does not preclude bias such as that from low sample sizes.
+Harvest and planting date data are also not as complete as the Cligen station coverage, so the actual stations in use for each crop category will vary by feedstock.
 Finally, the climate and soil data management system is more complex than the SD model and would not be as easily modified by users inexperienced in database management and model automation.

 Overview of the System Dynamics Model.
-The Penman-Monteith method equations (Allen et al. 1998) and the SD model they reside in are simple parsimonious and readily modifiable by users.
-Equations are shown in Appendix A. Figure 3 illustrates the generalized influence diagram of the SD model for estimating green and blue water consumption.
-Green water (cubic meters H2O per megagram of biomass [M3 Mg-1]) is determined by the available soil water and crop evapotranspiration rates.
+The Penman-Monteith method equations (Allen et al. 1998) and the SD model they reside in are simple, parsimonious, and readily modifiable by users.
+Figure 4 illustrates the generalized influence diagram of the SD model for estimating green and blue water consumption.
+Green water consumption (cubic meters H2O per megagram of biomass [M3 Mg-1]) is determined by the available soil water and crop evapotranspiration rates.
 Available soil water is constrained as determined by average precipitation and soil texture.
-Crop evapotranspiration is calculated based on an evapotranspiration reference surface (i.e., the ET of a natural ecosystem) and an endogenous or exogenous (user-defined) crop coefficient.
+Crop evapotranspiration is calculated based on an evapotranspiration reference surface (i.e., of a natural ecosystem) and an endogenous or exogenous (user-defined) crop coefficient.
 The reference surface evapotranspiration is calculated using the daily time step method outlined in Chapter 4 of FAO paper number 56 (Allen et al. 1998).
 The crop coefficient (Kc) in our model can be either exogenous or calculated endogenously.
 The illustrative results presented in this paper are based on the endogenous calculation of Kc.
 For the endogenous crop coefficient calculation, the model uses the single crop coefficient approach as outlined in Chapter 6 of FAO paper number 56 (Allen et al. 1998).
 In our model, the Kc curve is constructed to reflect various wetting events, variable growing seasons (spring-summer rotations, winter rotations, and perennial crops), and variable soil textures.